samkennerly/suneku/README.md

 ## jupyter server

-1. Enter `docker-compose run jupyter` to ensure the server is running.
+1. Enter `docker-compose up jupyter` to ensure the server is running.
 2. Open a browser and enter `127.0.0.1:8888` in the address bar.
 3. If Jupyter demands a token, then copypaste it from the terminal.